NVlabs/nvbio/README.md

 nvbio
 =====

-NVBIO is a library of reusable components designed by NVIDIA Corporatin to accelerate bioinformatics applications using CUDA.
+NVBIO is a library of reusable components designed by NVIDIA Corporation to accelerate bioinformatics applications using CUDA.

 Though it is specifically designed to unleash the power of NVIDIA GPUs,